rust-lang/book/src/ch04-01-ownership.md

 There is a natural point at which we can return the memory our `String` needs back to the operating system: when `s` goes out of scope.
-When a variable binding goes out of scope, Rust calls a special function for us.
+When a variable goes out of scope, Rust calls a special function for us.
 This function is called `drop`, and it is where the author of `String` can put the code to return the memory.
 Rust calls `drop` automatically at the closing `}`.